Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 checkshape result
 ~~~~~

-DRAW command testfile should be used to check the data files being used by the test for possible duplication of content or names.
+DRAW command *testfile* should be used to check the data files used by the test for possible duplication of content or names.
-The command accepts list of paths to files being checked as single argument, and will give conclusion on each of the files, for instance:
+The command accepts the list of paths to files to be checked (as a single argument) and gives a conclusion on each of the files, for instance:

 ~~~~~
 Draw[1]> testfile [glob /my/data/path/bug12345*]